tanviranjum1/tanviranjum1/README.md

 <br/>
 🛠️ *Python · TensorFlow · Keras · Grad-CA*

-* Led and first-authored a research paper achieving **97% accuracy** on the COVIDx dataset for COVID-19 detection from X-ray images.
+* First-authored a research paper achieving **97% accuracy** on the COVIDx dataset for COVID-19 detection from X-ray images.
-* Developed and implemented interpretable saliency maps using Grad-CAM for enhanced model explainability, aiding radiologists in result verification.

 ---